pan1kt/GamingTweaks/README.md

 ###  Device Remover

-This is a super powerfull tool that can enable/disable/stop/delete Devices and Drivers, even unatached ones.
+This is a super powerfull tool that can enable/disable/stop/delete Devices and Drivers

 ![wake](/img/device1.png)<br/>
 ![wake](/img/device2.png)<br/>